sul-dlss/rialto-airflow/README.md

 - Cloud Storage
 - Google Drive API
 - Google Sheets API
 3. You need a service account in GCP under this project.
 Once the project is selected, go to IAM > Service Accounts to create (or select an existing if appropriate) service account.
+Name the service account "RIALTO Airflow Integration" or similar and provide a description.
-4. You will need to download the JSON Key file for this service account.
-Once you have selected the service account under IAM > Service Accounts, edit it with the pencil icon, find the "Keys" tab and add a key.
+4. You will need to create and download a JSON Key file for this service account.
+Once you have selected the service account under IAM > Service Accounts, edit it with the pencil icon, find the "Keys" tab and add a key (of type "JSON").
 It should offer to let you download the key as a JSON file.
 Save this file.
 5. Grant this service account permissions to access Google Drive.
 Do this by going to IAM and scrolling down to find the name of the service account.
 Edit it by clicking the pencil icon.
 Click "Add another role" and then add the role "Storage Object Admin" and save the user.
+6. The JSON key file will need to be placed on the server and will be referenced in the Airflow connection you will setup below.
+It is placed on the server via Vault/Puppet (TBD)

 ### Airflow Setup